 6 Common Valuables That Need Proper Packing

 There’s an art to packing paintings and sculpture — plenty of padding for your delicate items and the right box or wooden crate.

 Dishes & Glasses

-Dishes packed properly is another tricky category.
+Packing glasses and dishes properly can be tricky.
 Plates fare best when packed vertically; drinking glasses and goblets should be protected with dividers.

 Choose a purpose-built mirror box to pack a large mirror safely.
 Add a paper moving pad, and follow up with plenty of packing paper and bubble wrap.